CasparKielwein/Aaargh/Brainstorming.md

 * Take damage each round, 5min / encounter to sustain effect.
 * Suffer Malus while effect is active
 * Only one effect of a type can be active at the same time.

+# Game-master Guide

+These guidelines are never hundred percent.

+### The players are the hoeries of the Story
+Put the player Characters in the centre of your stories.
+Where more powerful Non-player-characers appear they should stay at the sidelines and not interfere much with the heroes.
+In particular avoid having powerful NPCs solve core elements of the plot.

+### Avoid taking the heroes prisoner
+Players usually hate it if their Characters are taken prisoner.
+It takes away their agency and contradicts the fantasy of being a hero who might be beaten down but never surrenders.

+### Employ heavy Foreshadowing
+When the heroes enter a new area, or a new threat enters their current area of operation, let them know what problems they should expect.
+Put the players on the edge and maybe give them some chance to prepare before introducing a thread in a combat encounter.
+This gives you more leeway to create the encounter fitting for the story without the risk of killing all your players in a surprise encounter with an unknown enemy.
+Examples
+* Smoke columns and the smell of smoouldering ruins indicate violant warbands
+* Rebels hanging from gallows or branches of a tree with written signs from a brutal tyrant.
+* A dragon or other flying beast flies over them in the distance

+### Be Careful with Ambushes